 - Weight9.72 lbs

 Convenient and versatile, this budget espresso maker is a good choice for not-too-demanding coffee drinkers.
-The Cuisinart may not be the highest quality machine out there, but it certainly packs a punch when it comes to brewing quality espresso.
+The Cuisinart may not be the highest quality machine out there, but it certainly packs a punch when it comes to brewing espresso.

 This model has 15 bars of pressure, ensuring great coffee is consistently brewed every single time.
 You can brew one or two cups at once, which is always a welcome feature if you have a guest over.
 Of course, there is also a steam nozzle included which means the machine can also make great cappuccinos and lattes for those who prefer less strong coffee.
-The biggest plus of the Cuisinart coffee maker though is its ability to use both ground coffee or espresso pods.
+The biggest plus of the Cuisinart EM-100 though is its ability to use both ground coffee or espresso pods.

 5-bar pressure pump, 53 oz. removable water tank